 - Non-Abrasive No-Scratch Scrubber

 - Microfiber Dish Towels

 Bar Keepers Friend is known for its unique formula and excellent cleaning power.
 It's endorsed by major cookware manufacturers as safe for use on multi-clad or all-clad cookware.
-Bar Keepers Friend Cookware Cleanser & Polish Formula contains 50% more grease-cutting detergents than their other cleanser.
-Bar Keepers Friend Cookware Cleanser can remove stains from most types of cookware, including glass and ceramic casserole dishes, copper, stainless steel, enamel-coated cast iron, and other cookware.
+It contains 50% more grease-cutting detergents than their other cleanser.
+BKF can remove stains from most types of cookware, including glass and ceramic casserole dishes, copper, stainless steel, enamel-coated cast iron, and does the best job to clean stainless steel cookware.

-Do note that BKF is not recommended for use on fiberglass, plastics, anodized aluminum, or brushed metal surfaces such as appliances, etc. Whenever using a new product on your cookware always spot test it first.
+Do note that Bar Keepers Friend Cleaner is not recommended for use on fiberglass, plastics, anodized aluminum, or brushed metal surfaces such as appliances, etc. Whenever using a new product on your cookware always spot test it first.

 How Do I Get My Stainless Steel Cookware Clean?

 - Put on your dish scrubbing gloves to protect your hands.

 - Sprinkle your cookware with a little bit of hot water.